kwabounga/htaccess-maker/README.md

 npm run create-database
 ```
 **/!\ to do only once /!\\**
-This will create the database and populate it with basic commands
+This will create the database and populate it with basic rules
+see:  `src\electron\build_db.js`

 ----
 ## communication between front and back